Shawn Apostel, Ph.D.

 Assistant Professor / Instructional Technology Specialist / B.A. in Journalism, Toccoa Falls College; M.A. in Professional Communication, Clemson University; Ph.D. in Rhetoric and Technical Communication, Michigan Technological University

-Dr. Apostel's research interests include teaching with technology, applied creativity, digital ethos, e-waste reduction, and visual communication.
-He is chair of the Visual Rhetoric Panel for the South Atlantic Modern Language Association and serves as a reviewer for various journals and conferences.
-His work is published by IGI Global, CCDigital Press, Lexington Books, New Forums Press, and Computers and Composition Online.
-His co-edited book Online Credibility and Digital Ethos: Evaluating Computer-Mediated Communication was published by IGI Global in December, and his co-authored book Teaching Creative Thinking: A New Pedagogy for the 21st Century will be published by New Forums Press this Spring.
+Shawn Apostel is an Assistant Professor of Communication and Instructional Technology Specialist at Bellarmine University where he provides support to faculty and IT to facilitate online and classroom instruction that incorporates technology and teaches visual, multimedia, and technical communication.
+His research interests include teaching with technology, digital ethos, e-waste reduction, learning space design, technical and visual communication.
+His work is published by IGI Global, CCDigital Press, Lexington Books, New Forums Press, Kairos: A Journal of Rhetoric, Technology, and Pedagogy, and Computers and Composition Online.
+He co-edited Online Credibility and Digital Ethos: Evaluating Computer-Mediated Communication and co-authored Teaching Creative Thinking: A New Pedagogy for the 21st Century.

 Online Credibility and Digital Ethos: Evaluating Computer-Mediated Communication, co-edited with Moe Folk.
 IGI Global.
 December 2012.
 (Indexed by the Thomson Reuters Book Citation Index in 2014)